Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

 Sister Rosemary entered the Congregation at the Maryknoll Sisters Center, Maryknoll, NY on October 5, 1946.
 She pronounced First Vows April 6th, 1949 at the Sisters Center and she pronounced Final Vows April 6th, 1952 in Hawaii.

-After her first profession of vows in 1949, Sister Rosemary was assigned to Hawaii and spent her first year on Maui, teaching in the primary school.
+After her First Profession of Vows in 1949, Sister Rosemary was assigned to Hawaii and spent her first year on Maui, teaching in the primary school.
 During the next nine years she taught primary and secondary school on the island of Oahu.

 At the invitation of the head of the Communication Department of Indiana University in 1977, Sister Rosemary studied TV and video for two years, then went to Cochabamba, a city set in the foothills of the towering Andes Mountains, where she worked with the Maryknoll Fathers, producing video programs for children and as their bookkeeper.
-In 1984 she was named as manager of Radio San Raphael, an archdiocesan radio station in Cochabamba and worked there for eighteen years.
+In 1984 she was named as manager of Radio San Raphael, an archdiocesan radio station in Cochabamba where she worked for eighteen years.

-Sister Rosemary continues to minister in Cochabamba, satisfied by the opportunity her life has given her to impact the people of Bolivia’s Amazon Basin and Andes foothills, to help them understand their worth and grow in a faith that informs and strengthens their lives.
+Sister Rosemary continued to minister in Cochabamba, satisfied by the opportunity her life has given her to impact the people of Bolivia’s Amazon Basin and Andes foothills, to help them understand their worth and grow in a faith that informs and strengthens their lives.